-- Have you ever felt depressed or distressed thinking of about health conditions?
+- Have you ever felt depressed or distressed thinking about health conditions?

 - Do your health-related thoughts ever disturb your daily activities?

 The questionnaire consists of 60–100 questions.
 The more “yes” answers you have, the more severely you are affected by health anxiety.
-Apart from these, all other common physical symptoms that produce signs of worry or fear include alternations in the heartbeat, blood pressure, breathing, and even the level of saliva.
+Apart from these, all other common physical symptoms that produce signs of worry or fear include alternations in the heartbeat, blood pressure, breathing, and even saliva level.
 These symptoms are common but are considered harmless.
 The problem arises only when the person misunderstands them for some other severe medical condition.